Submitting Your Idea to the Competition

 The "Review and Submit" Button

 Once your team has uploaded all the parts of your submission, click the "Review and submit" button.
 This is the last step but extremely important to do!
 This will officially submit your project to Technovation Girls and ensure that you get judged and scored.
 You'll have until the deadline to edit your submission, so we recommend you upload what you have as soon as possible.
-The "Review and submit" button will lead you to a final review page that looks like the screen below:

 When you're ready, hit the final "Submit now" button!
 You'll see a screen that says "Your project has been successfully submitted."